SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

 just Americans.
 People respond to stress in different ways: sometimes admirably rising to the occasion, and sometimes descending into chaos and corruption.

-Today two examples of the latter slithered into my awareness.
+Today some examples of the latter slithered into my awareness.

 ### Lesson 1: Why are all the ivermectin studies misdesigned, inconclusive, or outright fakes?